- Fee assured

 He qualified from Cambridge (preclinical) and Oxford (clinical) in 1999 and trained in cardiology in the Wessex deanery and subspecialised in cardiac electrophysiology and complex device implantation in Southampton, Bournemouth and finally in Liverpool (one of the largest electrophysiology centres in Europe).
 His research DM was granted by the University of Oxford in 2012.

 Dr Foster runs a specialist arrhythmia clinic at Spire South Bank.
-This clinic assesses and treats patients with suspected arrhythmias, blackouts, palpitations, and patients needing pacemakers or complex devices (defibrillators and cardiac resynchronisation pacemakers).
+This clinic assesses and treats patients with suspected arrhythmias, blackouts, palpitation, and patients needing pacemakers or complex devices (defibrillators and cardiac resynchronisation pacemakers).

 Patients with heart failure are also assessed and treated in these clinics and many benefit from implantation of complex devices to improve the heart’s pump function and protect against life-threatening arrhythmias.
 Dr Foster implants simple pacemakers as well as the full range of complex cardiac implanted devices.

 Many arrhythmias are controllable with medication and these can be discussed in the clinic.
 For some arrhythmias, either medications are ineffective or undesirable, or the arrhythmia can be better controlled with a procedure known as catheter ablation.
 Dr Foster is fully trained to perform ablation procedures to cure many arrhythmias and has joined the Coventry and Warwick Heart Rhythm Group.
+He leads the electrophysiology service in Worcester and has overseen the development of a full cardiac rhythm management team.

 Areas of interest